Recommended age group: 7–11

 - Get the group into smaller groups of 4–6 using the Very Happy Caterpillar activity guide.
-Explain that splitting the group up this way is an example of thinking about the Value of equality.
+Explain that this activity will help them to consider what actions we can take to create equality.

 - Gather the group and use the Basics of Equality activity guide to gauge their baseline understanding of equality.

 - Once the group have a basic awareness, get them into their pairs ready to play Build a Tower (see activity guide).
 Encourage the group to reflect on how equality or inequality can impact on the game they are playing.

 - Cut out and hand out the Equality Scenario Cards for groups to discuss (see Equality Scenarios activity cards).
 Pupils should discuss what the inequality is in the scenario, it’s impact, and how they could change it, considering the Value of equality, to ensure a positive impact.

 - Gather the groups together and review the equality cards.
 Reinforce the meaning and importance of equality, and help pupils connect their scenarios to the definition they discussed of equality during the baseline task.

 Equality is making sure that individuals, or groups of individuals, are not treated differently or less favourably, on the basis of characteristics such as race, gender, disability, religion or belief, sexual orientation and age.
 Upholding the Paralympic Value of equality ensures a level playing field and equal opportunities for people to take part in and enjoy a range of activities.

 - In smaller groups, give each group a blank scenario card.
 Get them to think of a time when equality has had a positive impact on a game played in the playground, or another scenario.
 Some pupils may want to use the scenario cards, further exploring the positive solution they discussed to the inequality shown.